Mont Saint Michel guide France

 Due to the changeable weather, layered clothing is recommended.
 Don't forget a raincoat or an umbrella.

 There are several restaurants and cafes on the island, but you may be surprised by the higher price.
 Better to reserve a table in advance, especially in high season.
+For traditional French cuisine with a breathtaking view of the bay, try Restaurant Du Guesclin.
+Panoramic windows allow you to watch the tides rise and fall right from your table.

 If you want to save money, you can bring your own snacks and find a quiet picnic spot on the island with a beautiful view.